Defense rests in federal trial in George Floyd's killing

+Lane agreed with Trepel that medical aid should be provided if a person is passed out with someone on their neck.
+But he also said he didn't know how much pressure Chauvin was applying or where exactly his knee was when Floyd passed out.

-Earlier, Lane testified that Floyd struggled with officers as they tried to put Floyd into a squad car while responding to a complaint that he had used a counterfeit $20 bill at a corner store.
-Lane said he called an ambulance because Floyd was bleeding.
+“It seemed reasonable at the time.
+Mr. Floyd’s been pretty unpredictable," Lane said, noting that Floyd had fought his way out of a squad car when officers put him there while responding to a complaint that he had used a counterfeit $20 bill at a corner store.

-Once officers had Floyd on the ground, Lane said, they considered using a hobble — a restraint device that would have required that Floyd be put on his side so that he could breathe more easily.
+Lane said officers at one point considered using a hobble — a restraint device that would have required that Floyd be put on his side so that he could breathe more easily.
 The hobble has straps that bind the ankles together, and can also attach to someone's waist.

-Lane said Thao got the device, but then it was suggested that they not use it.
+The officers decided against using it.
 Lane said Thao noted that if they used the device, they would have to call a supervisor to the scene.
-Also, the device would have to be removed for paramedics.
+Also, Lane had called an ambulance because Floyd was bleeding and the device would have to be removed for paramedics, he said.

 “It seemed kind of excessive because we had an ambulance coming,” Lane said.

-Lane said Floyd stopped resisting after about four minutes on the ground.
-He recalled asking if they should roll Floyd onto his side, and Chauvin said no. Lane said he was worried about “excited delirium," a disputed condition that he said he understood to be kind of an “adrenaline overdose.”

-Lane also said that at one point, he heard a bystander say Floyd wasn’t breathing, but Lane responded that he was.
-Asked why he said that, Lane testified, “I could see his chest rise and fall.”
+When a bystander said Floyd wasn't breathing, Lane responded that he was.
+Asked why, Lane testified, “I could see his chest rise and fall.”

-When the ambulance arrived, a paramedic checked for a pulse in Floyd’s neck.
-Since the paramedic did not act with urgency, Lane said he still believed Floyd was OK.

-But once Lane saw Floyd's face, he got into the ambulance to help and was told to do chest compressions, he said.
+Even when a paramedic checked for Floyd's pulse, Lane said he still did not understand how grave Floyd's condition was.
+But after Lane saw Floyd's face, he got into the ambulance to help and was told to do chest compressions, he said.

 As he recalled efforts to save Floyd's life, he paused a few times and sniffed.